List Supported JFrog CLI Environment Variables

 jf options

 The command prints all supported environment variables, their default values, and descriptions.
-As of CLI v2.x, this includes 25 variables spanning log control, build-info, plugin configuration, CI/CD behavior, and security scanning.
-The generic CI variable (without the JFROG_CLI_ prefix) is also listed — when set to true, it disables all interactive prompts and progress bars.
+As of CLI v2.x, the list spans log control, build information, plugin configuration, continuous integration and delivery (CI/CD) behavior, and security scanning.
+The generic CI variable (without the JFROG_CLI_ prefix) is also listed.
+When set to true, it disables all interactive prompts and progress bars.

 When to Use